yukunma/yukun-portfolio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hello, I'm an Economics Ph.D. candidate at Vanderbilt University.
+Hello, I’m an Economics Ph.D. candidate at Vanderbilt University.
 My research centers around **econometric theory** and its **practical applications**.
-Specifically, my interests lie in robust inference for clustered data and dyadic data, as well as machine-learning methods.
+Specifically, my interests lie in robust inference for clustered data, machine-learning and high-dimensional methods, as well as weak identification in IV regression.

 I am on the **2023–24 Job Market** and will be available for interviews.
 My job market paper focuses on identification-robust inference for the Local Average Treatment Effect (LATE) with high-dimensional covariates.